1991 World Snooker Championship: Second round

 Clark, who played Wilkinson, commented that "I made four breaks over 40 and went 7–1 down.
 It was unbelievable."
 With the score at 12–9 to Wilkinson, Clark made a break of 43 but as the frame progressed, Wilkinson was a single point behind with three colours remaining.
 He potted the and the went into to knock the away from the black, making the pink pottable; this was voted as "shot of the championship" by BBC TV viewers.
 Wilkinson took the frame to secure his progress at 13–9.
 The contest between Foulds and White also went to a deciding frame.
 White established a 3–0 lead, but the pair were level at 4–4 as the first session concluded.
 During the second session White made a of 140, but Foulds held the advantage at 9–7 by the end.
-At 11–9, Foulds was still two frames ahead, but White won the next two frames to level the match, and after Foulds had won frame 23, White made breaks of 62 and 69 in frame 24, and 44 and 30 in frame 25, and won.
+White won three consecutive frames from 8–11 behind, and after Foulds had won frame 23, White made breaks of 62 and 69 in frame 24, and 44 and 30 in frame 25, and won.
 Foulds said afterwards that he had enjoyed the match, and complimented White, saying that " he is lethal."

 Knowles won only the third frame as Parrott's 13–1 victory equalled the biggest margin of victory in a best-of-25 frames match at the Crucible, previously achieved only by two players in 1988.
 Parrott made a break of 137 in frame six and a 138 in frame 12.
 Griffiths reached the quarter-finals, as he had each year since 1984, and remarked after his 13–12 defeat of McManus that "I didn't do the job in style but I got it done."
 A total clearance of 137 by McManus in the sixth frame contribute to him building a 4–3 lead in the first session and two breaks over 50 in frame 8 put him two ahead.
 Griffiths took the lead at 6–5 with a run of three frames, but McManus was again a frame ahead at the session's end, at 8–7.
 The players were level at 10–10 and 12–12, with Griffiths winning the deciding frame after a by McManus left him in a position from which be made a break including the last three reds.

 Taylor led Jones 6–2 and 11–5, and won 13–8.
 It was the first time Taylor had reached the quarter-finals of the world championship since he won the tournament in 1985.
 The 14th frame of the second-round match between Davis and Meo took over 69 minutes, including over 25 minutes on the final yellow ball; this was a new record for the longest frame at the Crucible.
 Davis then won the next five frames to win 13–6.